OCTACHRON Manual

 Step Editing Grid

-The step editing grid features 8 tracks.
-Each controls a drum voice or an instrument note.
-They can be addressed separately by MIDI note and channel.
+The step editing grid features 1 to 16 tracks.
+Each track controls a drum voice or an instrument note.
+And it can be addressed separately by MIDI note and channel.

 Grid View